Logo

 Pros

-• Custodial safeguards and platform-level protections
+• Custodial model with platform-level controls

-• Extensive coin and token coverage for swaps
+• Broad asset coverage for swaps

 Cons